 (This wiki is an expansion of the character as described in Constantinople by Night, p.
 92 and the Dark Ages Clan Novel: Cappadocian)

 In the wake of that matter, their relationship became much warmer, and Markus took to working hand in hand with Marko D’Este, the bishop’s most capable progeny in mercantile matters.
-It was whispered in the Elysium’s of the Trinity Cainites (probably instigated by Lady Alexia Theusa, who has made no secret of her dislike of the Giovanni), that Markus also put his ungodly nigrimancy at the disposal of the bishop.
+It was whispered in the Elysium’s of the Trinity Cainites (probably instigated by Lady Alexia Theusa, who made no secret of her dislike of the Giovanni), that Markus also put his ungodly nigrimancy at the disposal of the bishop.
 Markus’ attempts to gain entry into the Obertus’ Library of the Forgotten were also stymied by the ancient Graverobber; she publicly rebuked him in Elysium, calling him “a scavenger of knowledge, little better than a carrion crow, come to pick over the bones of the greatness that was the East.”

-During the events of the Sack of Constantinople by the The Fourth Crusade in 1204, Markus Musa Giovanni was just one of many civilians that was forced to do what he must to survive.
+During the events of the Great Sack of Constantinople by the Fourth Crusade in April 1204, Markus Musa Giovanni was just one of many civilians that was forced to do what he must to survive.
 Using both ghostly and mortal minions, he struggled to protect his house and possessions.
 Failing that, he is thought to have sought next to finally gain access to the Library of the Forgotten in the confusion, only to find it in flames and ruin.
-Some speculate that he had something to do with the disappearance of Alexia Theusa, and with a sly smile Markus has hinted that he knows something of her “fate”.
-Unfortunately for the court gossips, he isn’t telling, despite numerous entreaties and incentives do tell the tale.
+Some speculate that he had something to do with the disappearance of Alexia Theusa, and with a sly smile Markus has hinted that he knows something of her fate.
+Unfortunately for the court gossips, he isn’t telling, despite numerous entreaties and incentives to tell the tale.

 Embrace: AD 1115.